Meandmybadself/pawnee-employee-directory/README.md

 ## Overview

-When I was sketching out the initial plans for the challenge, I deliberated on several different subjects and landed on the employees of Pawnee, Indiana, the fictional city from [Parks & Recreation](https://www.nbc.com/parks-and-recreation)
+When I was [sketching out the initial plans for the challenge](sketch.jpg), I deliberated on several different fictional subjects and landed on the employees of Pawnee, Indiana, the city from [Parks & Recreation](https://www.nbc.com/parks-and-recreation).

 ## Demo